Crisis management is one of the biggest challenges for social media for government agencies.

 The city needed to respond.

-It did so through a Twitter thread that added context and highlighted its efforts to find a better solution for those affected by the Covid-related closure of shelters across the city:
+It did so through an X thread that added context and highlighted its efforts to find a better solution for those affected by the Covid-related closure of shelters across the city:

 We don’t have enough mats for everyone.
 We are trying to get more but are having a hard time.
 We’ll continue to provide this temporary respite, while practicing social distancing, for anyone who is suffering from homelessness.
 We look forward to Catholic Charities reopening soon.